ETY-13/CS411/Kruskal/README.md

 The function returns a multimap<int, string> that represents the minimum spanning tree. kruskal() is defined in kruskal.hpp.

-When calling kruskal(), a Union-Find data structure must be specified, such as 'kruskal<quickFind>'.
+When calling kruskal(), a Union-Find data structure must be specified, such as kruskal<quickUnion>.

 There are three simple Union-Find data structures (simpleUnionFind, quickFind, quickUnion) that are decleared in unionFind.hpp and defined in simpleUnionFind.cpp, quickFind.cpp, quickUnion.cpp, respectively.